 Do you want the issue of TS effectiveness to provide useful services to be evaluated?

 Do you want the issue of the cost-benefit of the activities carried out by the RCM to be evaluated?
+Yes

 Do you want the issue of the optimal use of the RCM budget to be evaluated?
+Yes

 Do you want to evaluate whether the RCM has maintained its relevance over time?
+Yes

 For example, in relation to topics such as: Revisions of programs, adaptation of their objectives, satisfaction of the needs of the direct stakeholders, adaptation to the context, reputation, sustainability over time.